chochain/eforth/README.md

     > if successful, web server IP address/port and eForth prompt shown in Serial Monitor
     > from your browser, enter the IP address to access the ESP32 web server

-### Experimental eForth - Linear-memory, 32-bit subroutine-threaded
+### Experimental eForth - Linear-memory, 32-bit, subroutine-threaded

     > make 50x
     > ./tests/eforth50x

 ## Multi-threading - for release v5.0 and after
-Forth has been supporting Multi-tasking since the 70's.
-They single-CPU round-robin/time-slicing systems mostly.
+Forth has been supporting multi-tasking since the 70's.
+They are single-CPU round-robin/time-slicing systems mostly.
 Modern system has multiple cores and Forth can certainly take advantage of them.
-Unlike most of the matured Forth word sets, multi-threading/processing words are yet to be standardized and there are many ways to do it.
+However, unlike most of the matured Forth word sets, multi-threading/processing words are yet to be standardized and there are many ways to do it.

-I have chosen the following
+### Design & Implementation

     > each VM has it's own private ss, rs, tos, ip, and state
-    > multi-threading (instead of multi-processing), so that dictionary and parameter memory blocks can be easily shared.
+    > multi-threading, instead of multi-processing, with shared dictionary and parameter memory blocks.
     > pthread.h is used.
 It is a common POSIXish library supported by most platforms.
 I have only tried the handful on hands, your milage may vary.
     > Message Passing interface for inter-task communication.

-Before we go to far, let's do the following before build

-    > Make sure pthread.h is installed.
-    > Make sure DO_MULTITASK, E4_VM_POOL_SZ are updated in ~/src/config.h

-### Design and Life-cycle
+### Life-cycle

     > 1. We have the VM array, sized by E4_VM_POOL_SZ, which defines the max tasks you want to have.
 Typically, anything more than your CPU core count does not help completing the job faster.
     > 2. Each VM is associated with a thread, i.e. our thread-pool.